JetBrains/compose-multiplatform/tutorials/Navigation/README.md

 ### Children configuration

-One of the main goals of the Decompose library is compile time safety.
+One of the main goals of the Decompose library is compiled time safety.
 Each child is described by a class called `Configuration`.
 The purpose of the `Configuration` is to describe what child should be used and what arguments it has.
 So for each child there is an instance of its own `Configuration` class.
 Normally there are multiple children involved in the navigation, so the whole set of configurations is normally a sealed class.

 For example, for a simple List-Details navigation we need just two entries: